 A finger licking recipe for Greek Ribs!
 Marinated in fresh garlic, oregano and lemon.
 Great for dinner or a very tasty appetizer.

 I love growing fresh herbs and right now the oregano in my herb pot is overgrowing!
 Greek Ribs is one tasty recipe using fresh oregano.
 Enjoy these ribs as an appetizer and serve with my homemade Tzatziki Sauce.
 As a main course these Greek marinated ribs are exceptional served with a tasty salad like my Santa Fe Salad.
-The marinade of garlic, oregano, lemon and onions pack some serious flavour!
+The marinade of garlic, oregano, lemon and onions pack some serious flavor!
 Make the marinade in the morning and let the ribs soak up the seasonings all day.

 How to make finger-licking Ribs!